We welcome every team to the Prague Floorball Cup 2024!

 Game schedule will be published on the PFC website.
 The organizer reserves the right to change the game schedule; the groups, times and courts.
 Notice about this will be given in time to every team manager in concern.

 There is one referees supervising for each match.
 The referees are selected by the PFC organizers.
 All referees have a valid floorball license for refereeing.

 Group matches, play-offs 5+1: 2 x 15 minutes.

-Time will not be measured effectively with the exception of the last minute of the game.
+Time will not be measured effectively with the exception of the last minute of the game for categories 5+1.
 The time will be otherwise stopped in the following situations: a goal, a penalty, a penalty shot, or upon the request of a referee.

-There will be a time-out available for each team in every game (30 seconds).
+There will be a time-out available for each team only in playoff (30 seconds), no timeouts for PFCmini.